-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Newton is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Newton who work in office and administrative support (17.53%), sales jobs (10.86%), and teaching (7.95%).
+Newton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Newton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Newton who work in office and administrative support (18.45%), sales jobs (14.51%), and management occupations (8.28%).

-In terms of college education, Newton is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Newton have a bachelor's degree or advanced degree.
+The percentage of adults in Newton with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.73% of adults in Newton have a bachelor's degree or advanced degree.

-The per capita income in Newton in 2010 was $23,483, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $93,932 for a family of four.
+The per capita income in Newton in 2010 was $22,303, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $89,212 for a family of four.
 However, Newton contains both very wealthy and poor people as well.

 The people who call Newton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newton include English, Irish, French , and Italian.
+Important ancestries of people in Newton include Italian, English, Irish, and French .

 The most common language spoken in Newton is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Spanish and West Germanic languages.